NonaSuomy/Moonraker-Home-Assistant/README.md

 Scroll to the bottom and click Manual

-Paste the yaml below into the Manual cards.
+Paste the yaml content below into the Manual cards.

 > **Grid Card**